How to Test Your VPN Encryption and Security Levels in 2024

 wireshark encryption test 3

-• This will bring you to a different menu of the same thing as the previous one.
+• This will bring you to a different menu that is the same as the previous one.

 • Click on “Ethernet” to view your router’s IP address or the regular IP if you are not behind a router.